weaviate/Verba/README.md

 # 🔑 API Keys

 Before diving into Verba's capabilities, you'll need to configure access to various components depending on your chosen technologies, such as OpenAI, Cohere, and HuggingFace.
-Start by obtaining the necessary API keys and setting them up through a `.env` file based on our provided [example](./.env.example) , or by declaring them as environment variables on your system.
+Start by obtaining the necessary API keys and setting them up through a `.env` file based on our provided [example](./goldenverba/.env.example) , or by declaring them as environment variables on your system.
+If you're building from source or using Docker, make sure your `.env` file is within the goldenverba directory.

 Below is a comprehensive list of the API keys and variables you may require:

 ## Weaviate
 Verba provides flexibility in connecting to Weaviate instances based on your needs.
 By default, Verba opts for [Weaviate Embedded](https://weaviate.io/developers/weaviate/installation/embedded) if it doesn't detect the `WEAVIATE_URL_VERBA` and `WEAVIATE_API_KEY_VERBA` environment variables.
 This local deployment is the most straightforward way to launch your Weaviate database for prototyping and testing.